Genís García Junyent: Club career

-Born in Sabadell, Barcelona, Catalonia, Genís was a product of FC Barcelona's prolific youth ranks, La Masia.
+Born in Sabadell, Barcelona, Catalonia, Genís was a product of Barcelona's prolific youth ranks, La Masia.
 He could only play five matches for the reserves over the course of two Segunda División seasons, due to a severe knee injury.

-Genís resumed his career in the Segunda División B with neighbouring club CE Sabadell FC, being an undisputed starter during most of his stay and eventually being named captain of the side.
+Genís resumed his career in the Segunda División B with neighbouring club Sabadell, being an undisputed starter during most of his stay and eventually being named captain of the side.
 Due to constant physical ailments, now in the ankle, he was forced to retire in late 2005.

 Personal life

 Genís' brothers, Óscar and Roger, were also footballers.
 All youth products of Barcelona, they had however different fates as professionals, as his siblings went on to have relatively successful careers in La Liga, including with Barça's first team.

-On 17 June 1997, during the final of the Copa Catalunya, all three appeared with the full side in a 3–1 loss against CE Europa.
+On 17 June 1997, during the final of the Copa Catalunya, all three appeared with the full side in a 3–1 loss against Europa.